xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 When upgrading to `v2.x`, you will need to:

 - Update the imports according to the Leaflet version you are using.
-- Update your code to use the new syntax.

-**Updating the Imports**

     - For older versions of Leaflet, such as 0.7.0 and 1.9.4, you should use `leaflet-tilelayer-colorfilter-global.min.js`.
     - For Leaflet 2.0 in Global Script mode, you should use `leaflet-tilelayer-colorfilter-global.min.js`.
     - For Leaflet 2.0 in Module mode, you should use `leaflet-tilelayer-colorfilter.min.js`.

-**Updating the code**
+- Update your code to use the new syntax.
+For the correct syntax, refer to the example that matches your Leaflet version: [Leaflet 1.x and older](#leaflet-1x-and-older), [Leaflet 2.x Global](#leaflet-2x-global), or [Leaflet 2.x Module](#leaflet-2x-module).
+In summary:

     - The plugin now extends `TileLayer` directly.
     - The `filter` option has been renamed to `colorFilter`.
     - The `updateFilter()` method has been renamed to `updateColorFilter()`.

-For the correct syntax, refer to the example that matches your Leaflet version: [1.x and older](#leaflet-1x-and-older), [2.x Global](#leaflet-2x-global), or [2.x Module](#leaflet-2x-module).

 For a full list of changes, see the [CHANGELOG.md](./CHANGELOG.md).